Skip to content

 • All tool executions (inputs and outputs).

-• Token usage statistics (input/output/cached, etc.).
+• Token usage statistics (input, output, cached, etc.).

-• Assistant thoughts/reasoning summaries (when available).
+• Assistant thoughts and reasoning summaries (when available).

 You can resume a previous session to continue the conversation with all prior context restored.
+Resuming is supported both through command-line flags and an interactive browser.

 • Resume latest: